berkedursunoglu/berkedursunoglu/README.md

 I am actively working as a native Android Development in Java and Kotlin languages.

+I decided to continue in the software industry, which I have been involved with since I was young, as an Android Developer.
+I continue to develop and develop projects with determination and determination on this path.

 **You can find me through these communication channels.**